afifalfiano/monitor-subscription/projects/monitor-subscription/README.md

 ## 📌 Overview

-This Angular tool provides functionality to retrieve, monitor, and subscribe to observables within an application.
-It helps developers track the state of observables and their emitted values in real-time.
+This Angular tool provides advanced functionality for retrieving, monitoring, and subscribing to observables within an application.
+It allows developers to track the state of observables in real-time, visualize emitted values, and analyze subscription behavior for better debugging and performance optimization..

 ## 🚀 Features